HosseinTahami/Cow-Detection/README.md

 ## 🙌🏻 Contributing 🙌🏻

 Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.📌

 ## License 📝